TensorAlchemy/TensorAlchemy-Components/readme.md

 ## Development

+~ `npm run dev` will continuously compile typescript and scss.
-~ Run `npm link` inside the `TensorAlchemy-Components` project.
+~ `npm link` inside the `TensorAlchemy-Components` project.
-~ Run `npm link tensoralchemy-components` inside the other local project where you want to use the components.
+~ `npm link tensoralchemy-components` inside the other local project where you want to use the components.

-That will create a symlink to the component library inside the project's node_modules, then you can continue developing on the component library and any changes will directly reflect in the other project.
+> After `npm run dev` and `npm link` any file changes should directly reflect in the other project.